Texture Settings

 PngQuantHigh | PNG-8 only: strong dithering. |

-Defines how color value of transparent pixels are processed:
+Defines how color values of transparent pixels are processed:

 GUI/CMD value | Description |